RiccardoRacca315163/MLDLproject/README.md

 Related statistics can be found in the: StatsForData.ipynb

 ### Architectures
 The architectures that will be used and fine-tuned will be VSLNet and VSLBase.
-The reason why they were adopted is that VSLNet and VSLBase are specifically designed for the NLQ task.
-Specifically, to better understand the impact of the QGH module, it has been removed from VSLnet, following the construction of VSLBase architecture.
-Both models figure two feature extractors: one used for videos and one for text data to obtain word embedding.
-Shown in: Training.ipynb
+For the actual implementation code please see disclaimer 2 above

 ### Evaluation and Comparison